Royal Navy: Post-Cold War

-Following the conclusion of the Cold War, the Royal Navy began to experience a gradual decline in its fleet size in accordance with the changed strategic environment it operated in.
+Following the conclusion of the collapse of the Soviet Union and the end of the Cold War in 1991, the Royal Navy began to experience a gradual decline in its fleet size in accordance with the changed strategic environment it operated in.
 While new and more capable ships are continually brought into service, such as the Queen Elizabeth-class aircraft carriers, Astute-class submarines, and Type 45 destroyers, the total number of ships and submarines operated has continued to steadily reduce.
-This has caused considerable debate about the size of the Royal Navy, with a 2013 report finding that the current RN was already too small, and that Britain would have to depend on her allies if her territories were attacked.
-The financial costs attached to nuclear deterrence have become an increasingly significant issue for the navy.
+This has caused considerable debate about the size of the Royal Navy.
+A 2013 report found that the Royal Navy was already too small, and that Britain would have to depend on her allies if her territories were attacked.